-For a safer way to get that fresh-from-a-day-at-the-beach tousled and textured look, check out our Bondi waves sea salt texture spray.
+To balance the desire for a beach-inspired look and the need for hair health, consider using our specially formulated Bondi waves sea salt texture spray.
 It has just a kiss of sea salt, just enough to absorb excess oil and help with dandruff, but not so much as to dry your hair out, especially given that it also has moisturizing aloe vera juice.
 We’re all about balance!

 How can I protect my hair in summer?